adaltas/dsti-unit-testing/README.md

 ### Step 1

 The first thing to do is to get the "mini" HBase running.
-To find out how to do it, check how testing is done in the HBase [Source code](https://github.com/apache/hbase).
+To find out how to do it, check how testing is done in the HBase [source code](https://github.com/apache/hbase).

 ### Step 2